kashodiya/mcp-demo-1/PROMPT.md

 - Users should be able to register comment on any errors.
 - Users should be able to accept or reject any report.

+## Coding guidelines
+- Keep code simple.
+- Add enough console logs to help debugging the app.
+- Keep all the frontend code contained in a single index.html file.
+- This is a demo application so do not worry about scalability, security and performance.

 ## Technology
 - Frontend is developed using a single HTML page using VueJS, Vuetify and VueRouter.
 - Backend is developed using Python using FastAPI
+- Use sqlite file based database to store data.
+Since this is just a demo project, it is ok to put users and their passwords in the database as clear text.

 You are an expoert Python and VueJS developer.
 Your task is to